Shohei Ohtani’s Interpretor Charged with Stealing Over $16M from Ohtani

 Continue reading “MLB and Players Union Do Not Reach Agreement – Season Will Not Start on Time”

-Latest on MLB Lockout and Thoughts from Dave Roberts
+Latest on MLB’s Lockout and Discussions